Code-Institute-Submissions/paulday966-milestone1/README.md

 ### Media

+#### Happy coffee image

+The image happy coffee came from [Pexels](https://www.pexels.com/photo/happy-coffee-6347/), which I used as a temporary image while I built the website

 #### Index page images

 The cafe image used for East Sussex cafes on the index.html page came from [Bluebells Tearoom gallery](https://www.bluebellstearoom.co.uk/gallery)